“Never Work Again” Seminar – Day 2 Review

 For all intents and purposes, I would like to believe all the trainers and speakers at the seminar are legit and have achieved the successes they claim.
 I would also like to believe they are not here to rip people off but to really provide value and help others achieve passive income.
 Last but not least, I trust that — for no reason other than faith from one person to another — they do have the necessary know-how and skill sets to help people achieve the same results, if not more.

 However, many of the speakers came across as grossly simplifying the process of creating passive income in the seminar.
-For example, placing Google Adsense in websites does indeed provide you a source of passive income, but you need to have an insane amount of traffic before anyone can dream of earning even thousands of dollars a month (from solely Adsense).
+For example, placing Google Adsense in websites does indeed provide you a source of passive income, but you need to have an insane amount of traffic before anyone can dream of earning thousands of dollars a month (from solely Adsense).
 This only happens if you are providing an insane amount of value on your site, which in turn is the result of putting in lots and lots of hard work.
 This kind of output doesn’t just happen overnight.
 It’s built over months and years, like what I’ve done with PE — all sheer content and value creation since its inception in December 2008, continuing even till to the day I die.

-This reminds me of one of my current clients, who signed up for an Internet Marketing course by one of the local training companies a few years back (cost him a couple of grand I believe) but did not achieve the results the course claimed.
+This reminds me of one of my current clients, who signed up for an Internet Marketing course by one of the local training companies a few years back (cost him $2K USD) but did not achieve the results the course claimed.
 Why?
 It’s not because he’s not good, but because to achieve those results requires real dedication and hard work.
 He signed up for the course thinking it was an easy, fast way to earn side income, and it was hardly his fault because that was how the speaker pitched it.

 Pursuing Passive Income Is Like Pursuing Any Goal